 \section{Large-time asymptotics under relaxation time scale}

-In this section we discuss the large time limit of the multi-point distribution for dpTASEP($L,N,\vec y$) under the relaxation time scale $t=O(L^{3/2})$.
-In Theorem~\ref{thm:main} we state the limit theorem for general initial condition satisfying certain conditions.
-Below is the precise assumptions on the initial conditions we need:
+In this section we discuss the large time limit of the multi-point distribution of dpTASEP($L,N,\vec y$) under the relaxation time scale $t=O(L^{3/2})$.
+In Theorem~\ref{thm:main} we state the limit theorem for general initial condition satisfying certain assumptions.
+Below are the precise assumptions on the initial conditions we need: